-Library Expenditures
+Library Expenses

-Library expenditures are funds expended by the library (regardless of when received) from its regular budget and from all other sources, reported for the most recent fiscal year.
+Library expenses are funds expended by the library (regardless of when received) from its regular budget and from all other sources, reported for the most recent fiscal year.
 Salaries and wages are reported from the library budget or all other institutional sources that are identifiable.
 Fringe benefits are reported only if paid from the library budget.
-Degree-granting institutions with total library expenditures less than \$100,000 were not required to report their expenditures to IPEDS.
-The percent distribution of each category of expense is derived by dividing each expense ategory by the sum of total library expenditure.
+Degree-granting institutions with total library expenses less than \$100,000 are not required to report their expenses to IPEDS.
+The percent distribution of each category of expense is derived by dividing each expense category by the sum of total library expenses.